BigSoftVideo/DOTE/timeline.md

 - A segment can be selected and looped using <kbd>SHIFT</kbd>+<kbd>Click and Drag</kbd> with the mouse along the timeline.
 - Or a segment between any two [sync-codes](sync-code.md) can also be looped by selecting the first sync-code and then <kbd>SHIFT</kbd>+<kbd>Click</kbd> on the second sync-code.
+- Segments can be adjusted by using the drag-handles at each end of the current segment on the timeline.
 - Or use the shortcut <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>SPACE</kbd> or <kbd>⌘</kbd>+<kbd>⌥</kbd>+<kbd>N</kbd> to set an A point at the current position of the playhead on the timeline, then use again to set a B point as the media plays, after which the loop between A and B will begin.
 - To deselect a loop
     - Click the `Deselect` button or click outside the the loop segment on the timeline to cancel the loop.